 1. An Emphasis on Why History Matters

 The single most important foundation for your homeschool history curriculum are lessons on why history matters.
 Students, whether they are eight or eighteen, are right to ask, “Why should I care about the past?
-How is this going to help me in life?”
-By my third year teaching history, I realized I needed to address this head on.
+How is this going to help me today?”
+By my third year teaching history, I realized I needed to address this important question and concern head on.
 My first lesson always is, “Why Should We Study History?”
-Students then dive into six major reasons history matters for their lives and are challenged to come up with their own.
+Students then dive into six major reasons why history matters for their lives and are challenged to come up with their own.

 Most students know the cliche, “We study history so we don’t repeat the same mistakes.”
 But there's many more reasons to study history than just that!
 Other reasons from the lesson include; “It helps us understand the present and our own lives” “It helps us solve future problems,” “It inspires us to make a difference in the world,” and “It connects us to people across space and time.”
 After explaining these, discussing them, and ranking them in order of importance, students walk away with several powerful reasons why history is so important!
-To keep it relevant, at the end of every unit, students should choose which of the six reasons why the topic is important to study.
+To keep history relevant throughout the year, at the end of every unit, your homeschool student should reflect and explain why they think that topic (the Holocaust, the Black Death, the Revolutionary War) is so important for students and future citizens to learn.
 Rather than you trying to explain why it matters, have them do it.
 Simply put, if you want your child to genuinely engage with history, you must get them to understand the relevance and importance of it.

 2. Historical Problem Solving & Decision Making